dvera/riskreport/biomarker/alpp.md

 ## ALPP

-Placental-type alkaline phosphatase, a protein mainly produced in the placenta.
-Outside pregnancy, elevated levels may be seen in some cancers.
+Placental-type alkaline phosphatase is a protein mainly produced in the placenta.
+Outside pregnancy, elevated levels may be related to some cancers.

 <div style="display: flex; flex-direction: column; gap: 10px;">